Kyllingene/gosh/README.md

 # gosh

 This is a learning project.
-I started with [this tutorial](https://www.joshmcguigan.com/blog/build-your-own-shell-rust/), then I moved on to add more features until I was happy with the end product.
+I started with [this tutorial](https://www.joshmcguigan.com/blog/build-your-own-shell-rust/), then I moved on to add more features until I was happy with the results.
 It's certainly not a full shell, though I may continue to add to it; in any case, I wouldn't recommend this as a daily driver.

 ## features